ItsCosmo/jscs-styleguide/README.md

     // create a file called stylesheet.html in current folder style.file(jscs, {title: "My Style Guide"});

+## Options

+    {
+        title: "Title of Styleguide.
+Default is 'Style Guide'.",
+        valid_keyword: "Heading for valid usage, e.g. 'VALID', 'COOL', 'DO THIS'.
+Default is 'VALID'.",
+        invalid_keyword: "Heading for invalid usage, e.g. 'INVALID', 'NOT COOL', 'NOT THIS'.
+Default is 'INVALID'.",
+        theme: "Will load 'theme'.css into HTML <head>.
+Default is 'default'."
+    }

 ## TODO

 The following JSCS rules have been completed so far.
 More are being added every day.
 We will complete this!